tytydraco/yessleep/out/We_found_a_cave_on_my_grandmothers_property_whats_inside_needs_to_stay_hidden_forever.md

 "What do you mean?"

 "No bats.
 No bugs.
 Nothing."
 His light swept the ceiling and walls.
 "Every cave should have bats at least.
 Spiders, crickets, something.
-But look—nothing."
+But look, nothing."

 I stopped and looked.
 He was right.
 The place was sterile.
 No cobwebs, no droppings, no life.
 Even the puddles were clear and still, with none of the algae you’d expect.